-The complexities and challenges associated with defining and implementing product platforms, particularly at the scale expressed by government, are not to be under-estimated.
-Construction's opportunity to draw advantage from the manufacturing industry includes benefiting from their learning curves; where possible such lessons learnt have been factored into the Rules, Principles and Development Framework included later within this book.
+The complexities and challenges associated with defining and implementing product platforms, particularly to the scale expressed by government, are not to be under-estimated.
+Construction's opportunity to draw advantage from the manufacturing industry includes benefiting from their learning curves; where possible such lessons learnt have been factored into the guidance included later within the Rulebook.